'Ullo John! Gotta New Motor?

 "Ullo John!
-Gotta New Motor?" is a song written by the British comedian Alexei Sayle, originally released as a single in the UK in 1982.
-The single eventually achieved UK Top Twenty success in 1984, following a reissue.
+Gotta New Motor?" is a song written by the English actor and comedian Alexei Sayle, originally released as a single in the UK in 1982.
+The single eventually achieved UK top twenty success in 1984, following a reissue.

 The song and its title have subsequently been adapted and reused in a number of different cultural contexts.

-The music video was filmed on the Goldhawk Road.
+The music video was filmed on Goldhawk Road in West London.

 Song structure

 The song is predominantly a rap comprising a mix of banal, absurd and generally unconnected sentences (including the song's title), each sentence being delivered twice in succession.
 Occasionally, a succeeding line provides the punch line to the preceding one.
 These rap passages are occasionally interrupted by short comic monologues or the consecutive repetition of the song's title for an extended period.

 The UK single features four versions of the song spread across the 7- and 12-inch formats, and designated "Part I" through "Part IV".
-All versions feature the same pop/funk musical backdrop, but lyrically the versions are distinct from each other.
+All versions feature the same pop and funk musical backdrop, but lyrically the versions are distinct from each other.